Caswell County, North Carolina: Early history, settlement, and growth

-Yeoman farmers accounted for more than half the settler population.
-Few if any were slaveholders at this time.
+Yeoman farmers accounted for more than half of the settler population.
+Few if any were enslavers at this time.
 The yeomanry owned small family farms and lived in log homes.
 They farmed for subsistence, with surpluses going toward debt settlement or bartering for goods.
-Relying on the skilled and unskilled labor of family members, neighbors, and others, they linked farms to early grist mills and sawmills.
+Relying on the skilled and unskilled labor of family members, neighbors, and others, they supported the local agricultural economy by linking farms to early grist mills and sawmills.